 While this is not an academic program requiring a great deal of study and paper-writing, we do expect learners to participate in activities that deepen understanding of leadership concepts and community issues.

-In addition to participating in the Orientation and four CLDs, you can expect to spend up to 10 hours each month collaborating and preparing for Community Learning Days and completing your Community Action Project.
+In addition to participating in the Orientation and five CLDs, you can expect to spend up to 10 hours each month collaborating and preparing for Community Learning Days and completing your Community Action Project.
 This time is spent reading short articles, watching online videos, participating in webinars, collaborating with your colleagues in online discussions and reflective thinking.

 We encourage all participants to set up a group of colleagues in their workplace or a community organization where you volunteer, and "share out" or report to this group monthly or quarterly.